alessandropaticchio/alessandropaticchio.github.io/index.md

 </a>

 [Institute of Applied Computational Science at Harvard (IACS)](https://iacs.seas.harvard.edu/) is the home for students and faculty who are tackling major challenges in science and the world through the use of computational methods.
-I was selected to work on a combined Data Science project, delivered by Politecnico di Milano and Institute of Applied Computational Science ad Harvard University, regarding advertising strategy optimization.
+I was selected to work on a combined Data Science project, delivered by Politecnico di Milano and Institute of Applied Computational Science at Harvard University, regarding advertising strategy optimization.

-Consequently, we started a research collaboration to work on my Master Thesis, whose title is: "Improving domain-specific Transfer Learning applications in Image Recognition and Differential Equations".
+Consequently, we started a research collaboration to work on my Master's Thesis, whose title is: "Improving domain-specific Transfer Learning applications in Image Recognition and Differential Equations".

-Lastly, we worked on the application of semi-supervised learning for the estimation of the basic reproduction number of COVID-19, more info the projects section.
+Lastly, we worked on the application of semi-supervised learning for the estimation of the basic reproduction number of COVID-19, more info in the projects section.

 Our research collaboration lasted about one year after my graduation.